Yamini2001/LeetCode-Solutions/README.md

   ## Next Permutation
   A permutation of an array of integers is an arrangement of its members into a sequence or linear order.

+  ## Count Collisions on a Road
+  Return the total number of collisions that will happen on the road.